KenKundert/sshdeploy/README.rst

    pip install --user --update sshdeploy

-This does not require root permissions.
+This installs sshdeploy into ~/.local and so does not require root permissions.

 If you would like to change the program, you should first clone it's source repository and then install it::